 - Kingpin Crown – 8 Whiteman St, Southbank VIC 3006

-Shopping in Melbourne
+Shopping in Melbourne with teenagers

-Melbourne is known as a shoppers paradise, from small city arcades to international brands and the largest shopping centre in the Southern hemisphere.
+Melbourne is known as a shopper’s paradise, from small city arcades to international brands and the largest shopping centre in the Southern Hemisphere.
 Much of the best shopping can be found in the central business district of Melbourne.

 Day trips from Melbourne

 There are many great attractions located within a few hours of Melbourne.
-Add one of these day trips from Melbourne to your Melbourne itinerary to get the very best from your holiday in Melbourne.
+Add one of these day trips from Melbourne to your Melbourne holiday itinerary to get the very best from your holiday in Melbourne.

 Phillip Island is a world-famous destination located 1 hour and 30 minutes away from Melbourne.